Biggell History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-The name is derived from when the Biggell family lived in the town of Bickley in the county of Devon.
+The ancestors of the name Biggell date back to the Anglo-Saxon tribes of Britain.
+The name is derived from when the Biggell family lived in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.

 Early Origins of the Biggell family